 Flow of Knowledge:

 Skill gaps in workplaces is an issue that most companies are trying to figure a solution to.
-Companies are trying to train people internally to equip them with new skills and knowledge necessary for delivering projects around digital transformation.
+Therefore, companies are trying to train people internally to equip them with new skills and knowledge necessary for delivering projects around digital transformation.

 This is why the flow of knowledge across cross-functional teams is essential.
 This allows employees to grow and gain new skills necessary for an organization to stay competitive in the market.